But here’s the good news: with a little digging, it is possible to find most people’s email address.

 - We search all the email addresses we have in our base using the same domain name (i.e., all email addresses with @company.com).

 - Depending on what we get, Email Hunter automatically finds the most likely email pattern used in the company.
 If we don’t have enough data, we just return the few email addresses we found for the investigated company and let the user judge what can be used.

 To give more accurate results, we also use SMTP checks to test the deliverability and score the quality of sources (pages where email addresses are displayed on the web).

 That’s actually how most email discovery services work.
-Some of them also have huge databases with tons of email addresses in them.
+Some of them also search through their huge databases with tons of email addresses in them.

 Using an email discovery service is a good solution for your email search.
 But it’s not a perfect one.

-2. Make Your Best Guess (And Check It)
+2. Make Your Best Guess (And Test It)

-I’ll admit, this method of email discovery is not new.
-It’s been on the Internet for years.
+This method of email discovery is not new; it has existed for years.

-Besides, it’s the cornerstone of many email discovery services.
+Besides, as you already know, it’s the cornerstone of many email lookup services.

-The fact is, most email addresses are based on one of several formulas.
-If you know First Name, Last Name and Domain of your target, you can easily guess someone’s email address.
+Most email addresses follow one of several formulas.
+If you know First Name, Last Name, and Domain of your target, you can easily guess someone’s email address.